 Why is West Wycombe owned by the National Trust?

 Their earliest records state that the manor of West Wycombe belonged to the Bishops of Winchester, going back to 1086.
-It lived many lives and wouldn’t belong to the Dashwoods until the late seventeenth century, when the manor would get its glorious glow-up that continues to be preserved to this day.
+It lived many lives and wouldn’t belong to the Dashwoods until the late seventeenth century, when the manor would get rebuilt to the building we know and love today.

 The Dashwoods are most famously recognised by Francis Dashwood’s notorious Hellfire Club, an exclusive club for high society that would meet in the nearby caves (which you can still visit, but are not owned by the National Trust).